kyphan38/website/docs/01-courses/01-aws-ssa/02-fundamentals/19_public_private_multi_hybrid_cloud.md

-# Public vs Private vs Hybrid vs Multi Cloud
+# public vs private vs hybrid vs multi cloud
 ![alt text](./img/1.png)
 Public cloud: AWS, Azure, Google.
 Meet the essential characteristics of cloud computing and available for the general public
 - Using 1 public cloud such as AWS, Azure, Google Cloud